Kuwait travel guide

 South African citizens must have a passport that is valid for at least six months beyond their arrival, and require a visa, to enter Kuwait.
 A visa can be obtained on arrival for up to one month only, provided (i) travellers are holding confirmation from the transporting airline that their visa is available on arrival, (ii) that they are entering Kuwait for touristic purposes, (iii) that they have a sponsor in Kuwait who is in possession of the original visa, and (iv) that they stay in Kuwait for a maximum of 30 days.

 New Zealand citizens must have a passport that is valid upon their arrival in Kuwait.
-A visa is required, and can be obtained on arrival for a max. stay of 3 months.
+A visa is required, and can be obtained on arrival for a maximum stay of 3 months.

 Passport/Visa Note :

 All foreign passengers to Kuwait must hold return/onward tickets, the necessary travel documentation for their next destination, and proof of sufficient funds to cover their expenses while in the country.
-Most foreign nationals can obtain a three-month tourist visa on arrival, for a fee of about KWD 3.
-Visas may also be obtained prior to departure from one's country of origin.
+Most foreign nationals can obtain a three-month tourist visa on arrival.
+Visas may also be obtained prior to departure from one's country of origin, as are e-visas.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health :